Tony-555/555/README.md

 For any questions about the test and the scoring procedure, do not hesitate to contact me at marcello.passarelli@gmail.com For any questions about the performance of the test in children's contact me at aarrieta@fcien.edu.uy

 If you use the FERT, please cite Passarelli, M., Masini, M., Bracco, F., Petrosino, M., & Chiorri, C. (2018).
 Development and validation of the Facial Expression Recognition Test (FERT).
 Psychological assessment, 30(11), 1479. http://dx.doi.org/10.1037/pas0000595.
-If you use this code for your experiment please cite Marcello Passarlli and Antonella Arrieta as a translated and child-adapted version.
+If you use this code for your experiment please cite Marcello Passarelli and Antonella Arrieta as a translated and child-adapted version.

-Data sharing would be welcome!